Automatic-Ingest-Digital-Archives/SCALA/Manual Ingest/README.md

 With Roda-in, you can create basic SIPs for ingest into the SCALA repository.
 All Roda does is to create a descriptive metadata file with a METS-file, preserving the checksums.
 You might want to do other steps before ingest.
 We give a short overview of these with the different options about the way with which you can achieve this.
 Bear in mind integrated pre-ingest tools like RMtool exist for more intensive pre-ingest operations.

 ### Create a filelist for each SIP -- recommended
+It's always handy to create a filelist about all the files in a SIP or in an archive.
+You can use this as an authoritative list of all the material received + as an inventory for researchers.
+This step is also recommended because Roda-in deletes without a log all empty folders.

+You should be able to restore the original filestructure based on the filelist.
+Make sure the filelist lists files, folders and eventually symbolic links (hyperlinks to files stored elsewhere)

+**Manuals**
+* Create filelist using Windows Powershell: --> verder uitwerken in nieuw markdown-file.
+Twee gedeeltes: een filelist maken voor één folder + een filelist maken voor meerdere folders.
+* Create filelist using Linux Terminal: --> verder uitwerken in nieuw markdown-file
+* Create filelist using Treesize: --> niet prioritair om uit te werken
+* Create filelist using Python os.module --> niet prioritair om uit te werken.

 ### Delete system files -- recommended